-- A. Related Documents: Drawings and general provisions of Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. Definition - 1.
-"Finish Hardware" includes items known commercially as finish hardware which are required for swing, sliding and folding doors, except special types of unique and non-matching hardware specified in the same section as the door and door hardware.
+- 1. "Finish Hardware" includes items known commercially as finish hardware which are required for swing, sliding and folding doors, except special types of unique and non-matching hardware specified in the same section as the door and door hardware.
 For any door not shown to receive hardware, provide hardware as shown for a similar opening.
 If there is no similar opening, provide three (3) butt hinges, one (1) mortise lockset, one (1) door closer, one (1) kick plate, and one (1) doorstop per leaf. - C. Submittals: Submit through Contractor required product data, final hardware schedule, separate keying schedule, and samples as specified in this Section, unless otherwise indicated. - D. Construction Schedule: Inform Contractor promptly of estimated times and dates that will be required to process submittals, to furnish templates, to deliver hardware, and to perform other work associated with furnishing door hardware for purposes of including this data in construction schedule.
 Comply with this schedule. - E. Coordination and Templates: Assist Contractor as required to coordinate hardware with other work in respect to both fabrication and installation.
 Furnish Contractor with templates and deliver hardware to proper locations. - F. Product Handling: Package, identify, deliver, and inventory door hardware specified in this Section. - G. Discrepancies: Based on requirements indicated in Contract Documents in effect at time of door hardware selection, furnish types, finishes, and quantities of door hardware, including fasteners, and Owner's maintenance tools required to comply with specified requirements and as needed to install and maintain hardware.
 Furnish or replace any items of door hardware resulting from shortages and incorrect items at no cost to the Owner or Contractor.
 Obtain signed receipts from Contractor for all delivered materials. - H. Fire-Rated Openings: Provide hardware for fire-rated openings in compliance with NFPA Standard No. 80 and local building code requirements.
 Provide only hardware, which has been tested and listed by UL or FM types and sizes of doors, required and complies with requirements of door and doorframe labels. - 1.
-Where emergency exit devices are required on fire-rated doors (with supplementary marking on doors UL or FM labels indicating "fire door to be equipped with fire exit hardware") provide UL or FM label on exit devices indicating "fire exit hardware." - 2.
-Provide hardware as required to meet label requirements whether scheduled or not. - 1.2 CONTRACTOR'S RESPONSIBILITIES SHALL BE AS FOLLOWS: - A. Submittals: Coordinate and process submittals for door hardware in same manner as submittals for other work.
+Where emergency exit devices are required on fire-rated doors (with supplementary marking on doors UL or FM labels indicating "fire door to be equipped with fire exit hardware") provide UL or FM label on exit devices indicating "fire exit hardware." - Provide hardware as required to meet label requirements whether scheduled or not.

+1.2 CONTRACTOR'S RESPONSIBILITIES SHALL BE AS FOLLOWS:

+A. Submittals: Coordinate and process submittals for door hardware in same manner as submittals for other work.

-- B. Construction Schedule: Cooperate with door hardware supplier in establishing schedules dates for submittals and delivery of templates and door hardware.
-Incorporate in construction schedule the times and dates related to furnishing hardware by door hardware supplier. - C. Coordination: Coordinate door hardware with other Work.
+- B. schedules in door - Construction Schedule: Cooperate with door hardware supplier in establishing dates for submittals and delivery of templates and door hardware.
+Incorporate construction schedule the times and dates related to furnishing hardware by hardware supplier. - C. Coordination: Coordinate door hardware with other Work.
 Furnish Hardware supplier or manufacturer with shop drawings of other work where required or requested.
 Verify completeness and suitability of hardware with supplier. - D. Product Handling: Provide secure lock-up for hardware delivered to the site.
-Inventory hardware jointly with representative of hardware supplier and issue signed receipts for all delivered materials. - E. Installation Information: The general types and approximate quantities of hardware required for this Project are indicated at the end of this Section in order to establish Contractor's costs for installation and other work not included in allowance.
+Inventory hardware jointly with representative of hardware supplier and issue signed receipts for delivered materials. - E. Installation Information: The general types and approximate quantities of hardware required for this Project are indicated at the end of this Section in order to establish Contractor's costs for installation and other work not included in allowance.